North Luzon Expressway: Planned extension to Pangasinan and La Union

 Early in the plans that would have extended the expressway beyond its northern terminus in Mabalacat, Pampanga, towards the Ilocos region.
 These various different proposals have been made throughout the years.

-In 1977, President Ferdinand Marcos Sr. signed a presidential decree that proposes an expressway extension to Rosales, Pangasinan.
+In 1977, President Marcos signed a presidential decree that proposes an expressway extension to Rosales, Pangasinan.
 They later mentioned it again in 1983.
-In 1989, the PNCC proposed an extension of the expressway, totaling by 20 kilometers (12 mi) from Mabalacat to Capas, Tarlac, and 82 kilometers (51 mi) to Rosales.
+In 1989, the PNCC proposed an extension of the expressway, totaling by 20 km from Mabalacat to Capas, Tarlac, and 82 km to Rosales.

+In 1994, Italian-Thai Development proposed the extension of the North Luzon Tollway to Pangasinan and La Union, as well as the widening of the expressway from four to eight lanes under the build-operate-transfer scheme.

+The PNCC–Italian-Thai joint venture proposes an extension of the expressway has four segments: